pwright/skupper-example-yaml/README.md

 * A frontend service that sends greetings to the backend and fetches new greetings in response.

-Skupper enables you place the backend in one cluster and the frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.
+Skupper enables you to place the backend in one cluster and the frontend in another and maintain connectivity between the two services without exposing the backend to the public internet.